d3v-t00Lz/pymarshal/examples/control_variables.md

     # _marshal_only_init_args = True

     # Optional: Set to False to forbid extra keys from being present in
-    # the JSON object to unmarshal from.
+    # the object to unmarshal.
 Defaults to True if not present.
-    # This overrides allow_extra_keys=True in unmarshal_json, and is
+    # This overrides allow_extra_keys=True in unmarshal_dict (called
-    # the only way to control extra keys from within nested objects
+    # by various unmarshal_* functions), and is the only way to
+    # control extra keys from within nested objects

     # _unmarshal_allow_extra_keys = False